 Class of 2020

 In 2019, the Washington State Legislature provided students with multiple pathways to graduation by passing House Bill (HB) 1599.
-Building off a robust plan (High School and Beyond Plan), quality instruction across core academic areas and completing a graduation pathway helps prepare students for a meaningful first step after high school graduation.
+This webpage includes links to a FAQ, training slide deck, bill report and other resources to support students’ pathways to meeting graduation requirements and preparing for a meaningful first step after high school.

 In recent years, the need to ensure that all students graduate ready for career, college and civic engagement has resulted in increased focus on graduation requirements.
 This webpage links to specific details about credit requirements, the new Graduation Pathways begun for the Class of 2020, and the High School and Beyond Plan.

 Currently, the Class of 2021 will be the last graduating class where the opportunity to access a Certificate of Individual Achievement (CIA) is still available.
 This webpage describes different CIA options and assessment waivers that can be utilized for eligible students needing these supports.

 For high school students, a transcript is their official academic record and may possibly be used to determine eligibility for a job, internship or apprenticeship, but is most commonly used as part of the military enlistment, and college and scholarship application processes.
 This webpage links to OSPI’s annual Transcript User Guide and FAQ, often used by K-12 and higher education admissions staff.

 For middle and high school counselors, support staff, teachers, administrators, and families, as well as staff from community-based organizations, the resources linked on this webpage are designed to be utilized in partnership, and within a comprehensive and multi-tiered system of student supports.

 While Washington’s data shows the highest on-time graduation rate of almost 81% statewide, there are still considerable gaps in graduation rates by race and other indicators.
 The links on this webpage connect to information, data, best practices and other FAQs related to improving on-time and extended graduation rates for all students.